 On a personal note, this novel has become one of my favorite works of fiction this year.
 It has grace and heart and it’s about resilience against and redemption from both personal and political histories.
 It made me look at Tagore’s famous play, The Post Office, in a whole new way.

 Jai and I did a live, virtual event for his book launch at City Lights Bookstore less than 24 hours before this interview.
-A Youtube link will be added here as soon as it is available.
+You can watch that here.
 Our conversation next is partly a continuation from that earlier one but also has deeper craft and cultural questions that we couldn’t get into with the larger audience there.

 And now, here’s Jai.